StarRocks/demo/MiscDemo/connect/python/README.md

 	2. ./connector.py

 # What can this demo do:
-	This is a python demo for dorisdb client, you can test basic function such as connection, CRUD of your dorisdb.
+	This is a python demo for starrocks client, you can test basic function such as connection, CRUD of your starrocks.